yulingtianxia/MessageThrottle/README.md

 [MTEngine.defaultEngine updateRule:rule];
 ```

 `MTRule` represents the rule of a message throttle, which contains message's infomation and frequency.
 If you want to restrict a class method, just set value of `classMethod` property to `YES`. `MTRule` also define the mode of performing selector.
-There are two modes in `MTMode`: `MTModePerformFirstly` and `MTModePerformLast`.
+There are three modes in `MTMode`: `MTModePerformFirstly`, `MTModePerformLast` and `MTModePerformDebounce`.

 The default mode is `MTModePerformFirstly`. `MTModePerformFirstly` will performs the first message and ignore all following messages during `durationThreshold`.